Share

 Curtailing investment

-That’s not necessarily wrong, of course, as discussed earlier, financial prudence is a critical building block of business resilience.
-But at the same time, don’t let automatic parsimony over-rule long-term strategic visions.
+Financial prudence is a critical building block of business resilience.
+But at the same time, don’t let automatic parsimony over-rule long-term strategic aspirations.

-It’s an important lesson to not totally curtail ambition in a crisis.
+It’s an important lesson not to curtail ambition in a crisis.
 Opportunities are out there to be seized.

 Business process inertia